CNOT Algorithm

 System-Only CNOT Algorithm

-.
-It assumes full connectivity between the qubits, or at least that a CNOT
+PauliProducts.
+It assumes full connectivity between the qubits, or at least that a CNOT gate is

 natively available on each pair of qubits.
-For each term in the PauliProduct
+For each term in the PauliProduct, the following

 operations are applied: